COPD exacerbation; Chronic obstructive pulmonary disease exacerbation; Emphysema exacerbation; Chronic bronchitis exacerbation

 Also call your provider if:

 Han MK, Lazarus SC.
-COPD: clinical diagnosis and management.
-In: Broaddus VC, Mason RJ, Ernst JD, et al, eds.
+COPD: Diagnosis and management.
+In: Broaddus VC, King TE, Ernst JD, et al, eds.
 Murray and Nadel's Textbook of Respiratory Medicine.
-6th ed.
-Philadelphia, PA: Elsevier Saunders; 2016:chap 44.BACK TO TOP
+7th ed.
+Philadelphia, PA: Elsevier; 2022:chap 64.BACK TO TOP

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2022 A.D.A.M., a business unit of Ebix, Inc. Any duplication or distribution of the information contained herein is strictly prohibited.